usnistgov/corr-deploy/README.md

 ## Native Linux Management

 This management is based on a linux ready configuration with ansible.
-For none linux systems report to the next section with docker.
+For non linux systems report to the next section with docker.
 This setup was tested on Ubuntu systems: 14.04 to 16.04 and has proven to work.
 When using this native setup, your CoRR platform components (db, api, cloud